The objectives of this paper are:

 - Describe basic principles of software usability and apply these principles to both the evaluation of existing programs/devices and in the creation of their own software.

-- Demonstrate their understanding of object-oriented concepts through the creation of software that utilises relevant features of the C# 2010 .NET language.
+- Demonstrate their understanding of object-oriented concepts through the creation of software that utilises relevant features of the Processing language.

 - Utilise classes, methods and properties appropriately in the creation of object-oriented software.

 Official Timetable Information

 There are two lectures a week.
 The lectures provide a medium for presenting the background, theoretical material, and general information for the course.
 There is one tutorial scheduled each week.
 Its purpose is to reinforce material covered in lectures and link it to the practical content of the course.
 Tutorials provide an opportunity to discuss problems and answer questions in a small group setting.
 The supervised lab classes should be used to carry out practical work and in particular work related to the assignments and tests.
 (We also expect substantial additional effort outside the supervised lab times).